LukeShortCloud/rootpages/src/programming/python.rst

 In Python >= 3.0, stdandard input/output/error is returned as bytes instead of strings.
 Use ``decode()`` to convert the bytes into a string.

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

    communicate(), return a tuple of the standard output and standard error as bytes stdout(), return the standard output as bytes